November 2024 Newsletter

 November 15, 2024 - February 28, 2025

 My Glyphs on the Pages of a 1957 Encyclopedia has been accepted into the 15th Havana Biennale.
-This marks my first exhibition outside the U.S. I am supported by my friend, artist, and mentor to all, Ben Jones, who introduced my work to the organizers.
-Glyphs on the Pages of a 1957 Encyclopedia invites visitors to explore themes of diversity and solidarity under this year's theme, Horizontes Compartidos.
-The Biennale runs from November 15, 2024, to February 28, 2025.
+This marks my first exhibition outside the U.S. I am supported by my friend, artist, and mentor to many, Ben Jones, who introduced my work to the organizers and invited me to participate.

 BADG AT THE COOPER HEWITT - SMITHSONIAN DESIGN MUSEUM